mrshll/climatework/README.md

 ## How to add an open position

 1. Add the organization name, the job listing url, position and the location to [posts.rss](posts.rss) in a pull request.
 Don't know how?
-Ask me fore help!
+Ask me for help!

 ```xml
 <item>